enfein/mieru/docs/operation.md

 mieru / mita prints very little information at the default log level, which does not contain sensitive information such as IP addresses, port numbers, etc. If you need to diagnose a single network connection, you need to turn on the debug logging.

 The project provides configuration files for quickly enable and disable debug logs in the `configs/templates` directory.
 Please download them to your server or local computer and enter the following commands.
-Note that changing the settings of mieru / mita requires restarting the service to take effect.
+Note that changing the settings of mieru requires restarting the service to take effect.

 ```sh
 # enable debug logging